microsoft/fluentui/rfcs/shared/build-system/triage-automation.md

 ### 3. assign issue to project board/team

 Based on assigned labels, we can automate assignment of issues based on our source of truth of ownership which is `CODEOWNERS` file.

+> 💡 NOTE:
+>
+> - every issue will still contain "Triage needed" flag, so it can be verified by person on shield duty

 **Workflow:**